Is Buying Batteries Direct from the Manufacturer Better Than Using a Distributor?

 The retailer orders through their usual process — replenishment, restock, or special order.
 The manufacturer's order management system routes unit-level and store-level orders to the fulfillment partner.
 The partner pulls from pallet stock purchased from the manufacturer, prepares the unit (testing, charging, any custom modifications), and ships directly to the retailer's store or end customer.
 The manufacturer invoices the retailer.
 Pricing, billing, terms, and revenue remain entirely between the manufacturer and retailer.

-Integration: The fulfillment partner adapts to the manufacturer's and retailer's existing systems — EDI, OMS integration, or other approaches.
+The fulfillment partner adapts to the manufacturer's and retailer's existing systems — EDI, OMS integration, or other approaches.
 The model is driven by what works for the customer's infrastructure, not the partner's convenience.

-Onboarding: Approximately 4 weeks from agreement to first shipment when the customer prioritizes, covering process definition, system configuration, testing, and launch.
+Onboarding runs approximately 4 weeks from agreement to first shipment when the customer prioritizes, covering process definition, system configuration, testing, and launch.

-Ramp speed: For existing product lines already in the partner's inventory, fulfillment begins from the first order with no ramp period.
+For existing product lines already in the partner's inventory, fulfillment begins from the first order with no ramp period.
 New product lines require approximately 4 weeks to establish baseline inventory before launch.

-Practical Guidance for Manufacturers Evaluating This Model
+Practical Guidance for Manufacturers and Retailers Evaluating This Model

 When a feeder fulfillment model is NOT the right fit:

-- The primary demand is for flooded or used batteries — different product category, different supply chain requirements
+• The primary demand is for flooded or used batteries — different product category, different supply chain requirements

-- The retailer requires international shipping — this model operates within U.S. domestic logistics
+• The retailer requires international shipping — this model operates within U.S. domestic logistics

-From the Field: What Most Distribution Guides Miss
+What Most Guides Miss

 Most distribution guidance treats batteries as general merchandise — something to warehouse, pick, and ship.
 The critical gap is that batteries are active electrochemical devices that degrade during every stage of the supply chain where they sit unmanaged.